JuliaIO/VideoIO.jl/README.md

 Videos can be encoded from image stacks (a vector of same-sized `Image` objects), or encoded iteratively in custom loops.

+NOTE: There is a known issue on arm7l & aarch64 that results in small precision differences when reading/writing video files.
+As such, tests for frame comparison are currently skipped on arm7l & aarch64

 Installation
 ------------
 Use the Julia package manager.
 Within Julia, do: